Weak Identification with Bounds in a Class of Minimum Distance Models: Estimation Limit Theory

-\item Under assumptions 1, 2, 3, 4, 5(SS), 6, 7, and 8,
+\item Under Assumptions 5(SS) and \ref{AssumptionTangentCone},

-\item Under assumptions 1, 2, 3, 4, 5(W), 6, 7, and 9,
+\item Under Assumptions 5(W) and \ref{AssumptionMIN},

-\end{enumerate} \end{theorem} \textbf{Remarks:} \textbf{3.16.} When $\theta_n$ converges to a point on the interior of $\Theta$, assumption 8 is satisfied with $\Psi=\R^{d_\theta}$, and the limits in parts (a) and (b) simplify to $Z=-J\inv D'_\ast Y\sim N(0,J\inv D'_\ast V D_\ast J\inv)$, which coincides with the usual asymptotic normal distribution.
-Part (b) shows that the limit theory is the same under assumption 5(SS) as under assumption 5(S) with one difference: the rate of convergence of $\hat{\beta}_n$ is diminished by $a_n$, the weakness of the sequence.
+\end{enumerate} \end{theorem} \textbf{Remarks:} \textbf{3.17.} Under strong identification, and if $\Psi=\R^{d_\theta}$, the limit in part (a) simplifies to $Z=-J\inv D'_\ast Y\sim N(0,J\inv D'_\ast V D_\ast J\inv)$, which coincides with the usual asymptotic normal distribution of a minimum distance estimator.
+If $\Psi\neq\R^{d_\theta}$, then the limit in part (a) agrees with limit theory in \cite{Andrews1999}.

+\textbf{3.18.} Under semi-strong identification, part (b) shows that the rate of convergence of $\hat{\beta}_n$ is diminished by $a_n$, the weakness of the sequence.
+In addition, the limiting distribution differs, in general, from the limiting distribution in part (a) because Assumption \ref{AssumptionTangentCone}(a) is satisfied with a different $\Psi$.
+This is a new challenge for uniformly valid inference.
+(Existing weak-identification-robust methods in AC12 and \cite{HanMcCloskey2019} require the limiting distribution under strong and semi-strong identification to be the same.)
+Because the boundary is relevant at the $\sqrt{n}/a_n$ rate, which can be arbitrarily slow, is it hard to consistently estimate the effect.
+We propose a solution in Section \ref{Section4}; see Remark 4.21.

-\textbf{3.17.} Part (c) shows that nonstandard limit theory applies under assumption 5(W). $\hat{\beta}_n$ is inconsistent and converges to the argmin of a stochastic process over the identified set, $\beta_{\text{MIN}}$. $\hat{\pi}_n$ is $\sqrt{n}$-consistent, but with a nonstandard limiting distribution that can be characterized as a Gaussian stochastic process function of $\beta_{\text{MIN}}$.
+\textbf{3.19.} Part (c) shows that nonstandard limit theory applies under weak identification.
+In this case, $\hat{\beta}_n$ is inconsistent and converges to the argmin of a stochastic process over the identified set, $\beta_{\text{MIN}}$, and $\hat{\pi}_n$ is $\sqrt{n}$-consistent, but with a nonstandard limiting distribution that can be described as a Gaussian stochastic process function of $\beta_{\text{MIN}}$.

-\textbf{3.18.} The proof of theorem 1 relies on a new argmax theorem from \cite{CoxArgmax}.
-The new argmax theorem allows the domain (the local parameter space) to change with the sample size.
-Importantly, it only requires Kuratowski convergence of the domain, a very weak type of setwise convergence.
-This new technical tool is the key for proving theorem 1.
+\textbf{3.20.} The proof of Theorem \ref{Theorem1} verifies the conditions of a recent argmax theorem in \cite{CoxArgmax} that allows the domain (the local parameter space) to change with the sample size.
+The key innovation in the proof is the existence of $\Pi_n\times \mathcal{B}_n$, a sequence of neighborhoods of the identified set, to deal with an informative boundary of the parameter space.